 When something goes wrong I always try to find something good in it.
 It may only be how I screwed up and learned what not to do in the future.

 Clinton's campaign kept calling to get me to go to Philadelphia as part of voter registration and the get out to vote effort.
-I felt bad that was too busy fixing up my house and I didn't go.
+I felt bad that was too busy fixing up my house to sell and I didn't go.